 DIRECTIONS AND PHOTOS: WINDIN FALLS, WATERFALL AND HIKING GUIDE

 You might be wondering, “what’s a good time to visit the best waterfalls in Cairns?”
-The answer is that these waterfalls are great for visiting year-round.
-However, the waterfalls will vary in terms of strength and flow at different times of the year.
+The answer is that many of these waterfalls are great for visiting year-round.
+However, many of the falls will vary in terms of strength and flow at different times of the year.

 It’s important to know that unlike the southern regions of Australia, Cairns has two seasons; wet and dry.

 During this time, the weather is usually dry and warm, averaging around 26-28 degrees Celcius.
 There isn’t much rainfall, meaning that some larger rain-fed waterfalls like Barron Falls might be reduced to more of a trickle.